nexneo/samay/README.markdown

 Examples
 --------

-*Start/Stop timer*
+### Start/Stop timer

 	$ samay start -p "Project Name"
+	$ samay start "Project Name"
+	$ samay start MyProject
 	...
 	$ samay stop -p "Project Name" -m "worked on Samay Readme"

-*Directly log hours*
+	$ samay stop MyProject

+if you don't specify -m it will open your $EDITOR to enter message and close editor to finish.

+### Directly log hours

 	$ samay entry -p "Project Name" -d 1.5h -m "worked on Samay examples"

 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300m", "1.5h" or "2h45m".
 Valid time units are "s", "m", "h".

-*Reporting*
+	$ samay entry MyProject -d 30m

+Twitter style #hashtags are supported in log message, example message:
+"Some time spent in #project #management" that will create two tags "project" and "management" for that entry

+This will open editor window to enter log message.

+### Reporting

 	$ samay report